Collection Stories

 The Government at the time agreed to assist funding the project pound-for-pound up to £100, and locals were appealed to for subscriptions to the cause.
 The Council also contributed a significant portion; the total amount of £300-400 was amassed.

 A sleeping lion was chosen as an appropriate monument; the lion was a symbol of the British Empire, and the pose reflected the slumber of the fallen men.
-Whanganui artist George Sherriff designed and sculpted the creature from marble.
+Whanganui artist George Sherriff designed and sculpted the creature from two 2,000kg blocks of Mt Somers stone.
 Although Sherriff was an accomplished painter, sculpting was a new form of art for him and the lion project was his learning experience.
 The base was carved from Waikawa bluestone by monumental mason W. McGill.

 The Sarjeant Art Gallery shortly after the relocation of the Lion Monument